Reporting Quickly and Accurately

 If an emergency call is pressed within the Shield coverage area, an alert is sent to the CWRU Communications Center that you may need help.
 Included in this alert is your profile information with a map of your current location.
 Your phone then calls the CWRU Communications Center and you are connected with emergency response.

-Prior to receiving the emergency call, the dispatcher will already know who you are and where you are, alleviating the traditional 30 seconds of a 911 emergency call getting you the help you need.
+Prior to receiving the emergency call, the dispatcher will already know who and where you are, alleviating the traditional 30 seconds of a 911 emergency call getting you the help you need.
 Additionally, if you are in a situation (medical or safety) and you cannot speak, you location will already be known and emergency response will be sent to your location.
 If the emergency call is placed inside a campus building and your Wi-Fi is turned on, your approximate internal building location (building, floor and room) will be known to reduce response time.

-Safety checks are designed to let the user's emergency contacts know if they may need help.
+Friend Watch is designed to let the user's emergency contacts know if they may need help.
 For example, a user might set a safety check while walking from one building to another at night, walking from their office to a vehicle, going for a jog or any other activities where you just want additional safety.

-Safety checks can be used anywhere the user has either cellular or Wi-Fi coverage.
+Friend Watch can be used anywhere the user has either cellular or Wi-Fi coverage.
 You do not have to be on campus to use this function (Spring Break, walking dog at home, on a blind date downtown, etc.).

 Do not use Tips for emergency situations; you should use the emergency calling feature for dangerous or emergency situations.
 And please, do not put yourself in harm’s way to capture a Tips report.